danijelmartinek/afterquery-app/docs/github-app-setup.md

 1. From the GitHub App settings page click **Install App** and choose the target organization.
 2. Select **All repositories**.
 The backend manages the visibility of new seed and candidate repositories and expects access to create them on-demand.
+Make sure the app is installed on any private starter repositories you plan to mirror so the import step can clone their contents.
 3. After installation note the URL – the numeric segment at the end is the `installation_id` required by the API (for example `/installations/12345678`).